- What is a Least Squares Regression Line?

 The distances are squared to avoid the problem of distances with a negative sign.
 Then the problem just becomes figuring out where you should place the line so that the distances from the points to the line are minimized.
 In the following image, the best fit line A has smaller distances from the points to the line than the randomly placed line B.

 Ordinary least squares regression uses simple linear regression to find the best fit line.
 If you’re using technology (i.e. SPSS), look for “Linear Regression” as an option.

 If your data doesn’t fit a line, you can still use Ordinary Least Squares regression, but the model will be non-linear.
 You’ll probably want to use software for calculating non-linear equations.

 Assumptions for Ordinary Least Squares Regression

-In order for OLS regression to work properly, your data should fit several assumptions (from the University of Oxford’s list):
+In order for OLS regression to work properly, your data should fit several assumptions:

 - Your model should have linear parameters.

 - Your data should be a random sample from the population.
 In other words, the residuals should not be connected or correlated to each other in any way.

 - The independent variables should not be strongly collinear.

 - The independent variables have been measured accurately (if they aren’t, small errors in measurement could result in huge errors for your OLS regression).